Skip to main content

 Some matrices occur frequently enough to be given special names:

-• The zero matrix contains only zeros and acts as the additive identity.
-The command zero_matrix(m, n) creates an \(m\) by \(n\) zero matrix.
+• A zero matrix is a matrix in which every entry is \(0\text{.}\) The command zero_matrix(m, n) creates an \(m\) by \(n\) zero matrix.

 For a square matrix, the command can be shortened to zero_matrix(n) like in the example below.

 • A diagonal matrix is a square matrix that has zero entries everywhere outside the main diagonal.
-Note that a diagonal matrix may have some or all its diagonal entries equal to \(0\text{.}\) Sage offers the command diagonal_matrix([a_1, a_2, ..., a_n]) to create a diagonal matrix with diagonal entries \(a_1, a_2, \ldots, a_n\) and \(0\) elsewhere.
+Note that a square zero matrix is a diagonal matrix.
+Sage offers the command diagonal_matrix([a_1, a_2, ..., a_n]) to create a diagonal matrix with diagonal entries \(a_1, a_2, \ldots, a_n\) and \(0\) elsewhere.

 Here is an example of a \(3 \times 3\) diagonal matrix with entries \(2\text{,}\) \(4\text{,}\) and \(6\) on the main diagonal.

-Diagonal matrices are simple to multiply and often appear in eigenvalue problems which we will see in upcoming chapters.
 To check if a matrix is diagonal, the method is_diagonal() can be used.

-• An identity matrix is a diagonal matrix with all its diagonal elements equals to 1.
-The command identity_matrix(n) returns an identity matrix if dimension \(n \times n\text{.}\) Here isa= an example of a \(5 \times 5\) identity matrix.
+• An identity matrix is a diagonal matrix with all of its diagonal entries equal to 1.
+The command identity_matrix(n) returns an identity matrix of dimension \(n \times n\text{.}\) Here is an example of a \(5 \times 5\) identity matrix.

 • Two other common types of square matrices are the Upper and Lower triangular matrices.
-A square matrix an upper triangular matrix if all entries below the diagonal are zero.
+A square matrix is an upper triangular matrix if all entries below the diagonal are zero.
 The following is an example of a \(3 \times 3\) upper triangular matrix.

-Note that Sage does not have these predefined commands to create such matrices, or check if a square matrix is of either type (upper or lower triangular).
+Note that Sage does not have these predefined commands to create triangular matrices, or check if a square matrix is of either type (upper or lower triangular).
 They can however be obtained by leveraging the LU() method that we will see later on.